briankoser/sfc-listeners-guide/episodes/0032-lost-part-1.md

   <q class="matt">Just like the Bible, I'm always picking up new things along the way.</q>
 </div>

-The {% workTitle "LOST" %} mystery that drives Matt crazy is Christian Shephard appearing off the island.
+The {% work "LOST" %} mystery that drives Matt crazy is Christian Shephard appearing off the island.

 <div class="quote">
-  <span class="quote-context is-size-6">They argue about if {% workTitle "LOST" %} is the best TV show ever.</span>
+  <span class="quote-context is-size-6">They argue about if {% work "LOST" %} is the best TV show ever.</span>
   <q class="matt">I honestly can't think of a show that I think is better.</q>
-  <q class="ben">OK, but you spent your life watching {% workTitle "Quantum Leap" %}.</q>
+  <q class="ben">OK, but you spent your life watching {% work "Quantum Leap" %}.</q>
 </div>

 <div class="quote">